-Selena Gomez Has Entered A Mental Health Treatment Facility, According To New Reports
+Selena Gomez Is Receiving Mental Health Treatment, According To New Reports

 A year after receiving a life-saving kidney transplant, it sounds like Selena Gomez is now fighting a different battle.
 According to TMZ, who was the first to report the news, Gomez has reportedly been hospitalized after having an emotional breakdown during a recent hospital stay, and the singer is now undergoing mental health treatment.
 (Bustle reached out to Gomez's rep for comment, but did not receive an immediate response.)

 Sources close to the situation told TMZ that, since September, Gomez has suffered two emergencies when she had a low white blood cell count, which made her "despondent and emotional."
 During her most recent hospital stay, which TMZ says took place last week, Gomez reportedly "freaked out" after she was told she couldn't leave the hospital, which has led to her being admitted to a psychiatric facility on the east coast.

 A source also confirmed the news to People, adding that she's had a "tough few weeks."
 The source said:

 “She has had a tough few weeks and the panic attack in the hospital was the tipping point.
 She realized she needed to seek additional help for her ongoing emotional issues.
 She’s surrounded by close family and has a lot of support.
 She’s doing better now and is seeking treatment on the east coast.”